-Ingraham due back at Fox after cooling-off period from tweet
+Ingraham due back at Fox following tweet backlash, vacation

-NEW YORK (AP) — Fox News Channel host Laura Ingraham is expected back at work Monday following backlash by advertisers upset over her tweet mocking a Parkland, Florida, school shooting survivor.
+NEW YORK (AP) — Fox News Channel host Laura Ingraham is expected back at work on Monday following a backlash by advertisers upset over her tweet mocking a Parkland, Florida, school shooting survivor.

+Her one-week vacation served as a cooling-off period.
+The number of companies saying they would not advertise on her show, at 19, according to a count by Media Matters for America, slowed to a trickle while she was away.

-Several companies say they’ll no longer advertise with Ingraham, who was on a one-week vacation that served as a cooling-off period.
-Ingraham picked up a strong statement of support from her boss and backing from an unexpected source in liberal talk show host Bill Maher late Friday.
+Ingraham also picked up a strong statement of support from her boss and backing from an unexpected source in liberal talk show host Bill Maher late on Friday.

 Ingraham has apologized for a tweet in which she said 17-year-old high school student David Hogg whined about being rejected by some colleges.

-Ingraham’s tweet became a symbol of a debate over how minors active in national gun safety talks should be treated by political opponents.
+Hogg has said it’s “time to love thy neighbor, not mudsling at children.”
+Their spat became a symbol of a debate over how minors active in national gun safety talks should be treated by political opponents.
+Another student, Emma Gonzalez, was falsely depicted in a doctored photo tearing up the Constitution.

 Most Read Business Stories